pastorryanhayden/sfconepage/_sermons/_defaults.md

   preached_date: When was the sermon preached?
   service: What type of service was it?
   bible_text: What scriptures were used (What was the text)?
-  series: What series was this a part of (required)?
+  sery: What series was this a part of (required)?
   speaker: Who preached the message?
   sermon_path: Upload the sermon MP3
   slides_path: Upload the slides file (optional)